Management

 Capital employed

 Capital employed, which is relevant to the calculation of ROCE, is the interest-bearing capital required by the company for its operations.
 It is calculated from operating noncurrent and current assets less non-interest-bearing liabilities.
 Non-interest-bearing liabilities include, for example, trade accounts payable and current provisions.
-The average capital employed is determined using the at the beginning and end of the relevant period.
+The average capital employed is determined using the capital employed at the beginning and end of the relevant period.

 Weighted average cost of capital (WACC)